 A large vessel used in brewing.

 The name wort, pronounced ‘wert’, is given to the unfermented sugary solution that is produced in the brew house.
-The wort once fermented becomes beer.
+The wort becomes beer once fermented.

-A micro-organism of the fungus family and are freely found in nature.
+A micro-organism of the fungus family freely found in nature.
 Special yeast strains are cultured and used for brewing.